naomijub/wooridb/README.md

   bench_cost_14      ... bench: 839,109,086 ns/iter (+/- 274,507,463)
   bench_cost_4       ... bench:     795,814 ns/iter (+/- 42,838)
   bench_cost_default ... bench: 195,344,338 ns/iter (+/- 8,329,675)
   * Note that I don't go above 14 as it takes too long.
-But is way safer, it is a trade-off.
+However, it is way safer, it is a trade-off.
   ```